gnss-sdr/gnss-sdr/README.md

 ```
 $ sudo port install armadillo
 ```
-The libraries gflags and glog should be installed manually, and in that particular order (same steps as above).
-If they are not already installed when building GNSS-SDR, cmake will download, build and link them statically but they will not remain installed in the system.
+The libraries [Gflags](http://code.google.com/p/gflags/ "gflags' Homepage") and [Glog](http://code.google.com/p/google-glog/ "Glog's Homepage") should be installed manually, and in that particular order (same steps as above).
+If they are not already installed when building GNSS-SDR, [CMake](http://www.cmake.org/ "CMake's Homepage") will download, build and link them statically for you when doing ```make```, but they will not remain installed in the system.

-Finally, you are ready to checkout the GNSS-SDR repository and build the software:
+Then, you are ready to clone the GNSS-SDR repository and build the software:
 ```
 $ git clone git://git.code.sf.net/p/gnss-sdr/cttc gnss-sdr
 $ cd gnss-sdr/build